The Importance of Heat Flux in Quasi-Parallel Collisionless Shocks: Heat Flux in the Jump Conditions

 \section{Heat Flux in the Jump Conditions}

-The shock jump conditions are derived within the fluid approximation, which implicitly assumes the shape of the particle distribution functions $f$ must be drifting Maxwellian distributions.
-Because of this assumption, the jump condition describing the energy flux density on either side of the shock omits the heat flux density, a third-order moment of the distribution function, defined for an arbitrary distribution as $Q_j = (m/2)\int (v_j - u_j)|\vec{v} - \vec{u}|^2f d^3v$ for a species with mass $m$.
-However, this assumption is not applicable for the upstream region of a collisionless shock when non-thermal particles are present, as is demonstrated by the distribution functions shown in Fig.~\ref{fig:M}(b)-(d).
-Close to the shock front, the significant presence of energetic, non-thermal particles suggests that heat flux density is comparable to the flux of both the bulk flow energy density and thermal energy density, or more precisely the enthalpy flux density (see Appendix~\ref{apdx:QPflux} for details).
+An alternative approach to predicting the compression ratio can be developed by reexamining the RH jump conditions from a kinetic perspective.
+Much of the analysis of collisionless shocks is derived from the single fluid, MHD limit.
+In this limit, the jump condition describing the energy flux density on either side of the shock omits the heat flux density vector, a third-order moment of the distribution function, defined for an arbitrary distribution as $Q_j = (m/2)\int (v_j - u_j)|\mathbf{v} - \mathbf{u}|^2f d^3v$ for a species with mass $m$.
+However, this limit is not appropriate for the upstream region of a collisionless shock when non-thermal particles are present, as is demonstrated by the distribution functions shown in Figure~\ref{fig:M}(a)-(d).
+Close to the shock front, the significant presence of energetic, non-thermal particles suggests that heat flux density is comparable to the flux of both the bulk flow energy density and thermal energy density, or more precisely, the enthalpy flux density (see Appendix~\ref{apdx:QPflux} for details).

-The importance of the heat flux on the jump conditions is quantified directly in Eqs.~\ref{eq:mass}-\ref{eq:energy} and in Fig.~\ref{fig:avg_jumps}, which shows the various quantities determined from the simulations including those that make up the jump conditions and the heat flux.
-Each quantity is determined in the shock rest frame (as measured in the simulation) and the figure employs the same time averaging used in Fig.~\ref{fig:M}.
-Fig.~\ref{fig:avg_jumps} shows the individual components and total of the following jump conditions \footnote{Note that the pressure terms include both the ion and electron contribution, where the ion pressure is determined by directly measuring the second moment, while the electron pressure is set by the ion density which is applied to the electron equation of state.}:
+The importance of the heat flux on the jump conditions is quantified directly in Eqs.~\ref{eq:mass}-\ref{eq:energy} and in Figure~\ref{fig:avg_jumps}, which shows the various quantities determined from the simulations, including those that make up the jump conditions and the heat flux.
+Each quantity is determined in the shock rest frame (as measured in the simulation), and the figure employs the same time averaging used in Figure~\ref{fig:M}.
+Figure~\ref{fig:avg_jumps} shows the individual components and total of the following jump conditions: